AIK Fotboll: Rivalries

 AIK's main rival is Djurgården, also formed in 1891 in Stockholm, just three weeks after AIK.
 Widely considered the fiercest rivalry in Swedish – and arguably also Nordic – football, the fixture between the clubs is known as Tvillingderbyt (the Twin derby).
 AIK also maintains a strong animosity towards the third major Stockholm side Hammarby.
 The club's biggest rival outside the Stockholm urban area is IFK Göteborg, followed by Malmö FF.

 Attendances

-In 2023, AIK had an average attendance of 25 739, the biggest in Allsvenskan, despite not doing well in the league.
+In 2025, AIK had an average attendance of 30,023, the biggest in Allsvenskan, and in Scandinavia, beating FC Köpenhamns record from 2022/2023.
 In 2006 AIK had an average attendance of over 21,000, the highest in Sweden that season.
 In 2007 AIK had an average attendance of over 20,000.

 AIK have had the highest average attendance 41 times, the most of all clubs in Sweden of all time, second is city rival IFK Göteborg with 23 times.
 AIK finished the 2013 season with an average attendance of 18,900, the highest number in Scandinavia.
 That was also the first season with the new arena.
 In 2018, AIK broke the record for most sold tickets in an Allsvenskan game in the derby against Hammarby two weeks before the game was played.